The eCommerce Arms Race: How to Equip Your Brand for the Next Normal

 A 3-Step Plan for Success in the Next Normal

-The shift toward eCommerce is about more than just improving your online experience.
+The eCommerce arms race is about more than just improving your online experience.
 We’re facing a frontier wherein brands will have to navigate a space that is increasingly digital-first, and even digital-only, regardless of their prior business model.
 When setting out to re-imagine your eCommerce strategy, there are a few key guidelines that will put you on the right path:

 1. Assess and refocus efforts to align with changing customer needs